 Rank high because of their great content, not just their authority.
 Content Score is your best ally here.

 Are they outliers in terms of word count?
 It happens that one page is much longer or much shorter than the rest.
 They may skew your word count, so it's better to remove them.

 There are various data points you may rely on to pick the best competitors.
 You can customize this view by adding or removing data like:

 In this section, you can change the word count along with the number of headings, paragraphs, and images to include.

-You can change the number of words to the number of characters if you prefer:
+You can change the number of words to the number of characters or link/unlink the number of words to the other parts of the structure if you prefer.

 You may want to consider changing those numbers in the following situations:

 You want to reduce the number of words to reduce the content price you order.
 Usually, copywriters charge per word, so changing this number will influence the final price.